YunSeob/Socket_Programming/README.md

 - Currently <br/>
 - Server receives a video stream from one IP camera :arrow_right: Server receives multiple video streams from multiple IP cameras <br/>
 - Server uses multicast to send a video stream to the clients </br>
+- Visualizes latency and bytes transmitted per second for 5s streaming

 <br/>